Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ./install.sh
 # Or to install for Python 3.5+ (recommended) in the virtual environment "shipyard"
 ./install.sh -3
-# Add $HOME/.local/bin to your PATH in your shell rc file
+# Add $HOME/.local/bin to your PATH in your shell rc file if it is not present.
 # For example, the following line can be added to ~/.bashrc for bash shells:
 export PATH=$PATH:$HOME/.local/bin
 # Reload .bashrc for bash shells